hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

    simple js code.
 Why oh why google u arent taking such a path???
 Same is also applicable to firefox.

+The query vaccine centers wrt a specific district in the DISTRICT_1WEEK mode, doesnt cache the search results, as of now.
+Currently this is enabled for nodejs version of the logic.

 Program Versions
 ##################